Have you ever stayed at a lake house or beach house and dreamed of having your own waterfront property?

 For this reason alone, it’s worth it to do research on your shoreline’s history.

-Your home could end up water down the road or you could end up a quarter of a mile away from water.
+Your home could end up underwater down the road or you find yourself a quarter of a mile away from water.

 If this is in the cards, then you probably want to go with a different property.